Get ready for winter 2026!

 The one real change at the top was in the Secretary's chair.
 Heath Davies was still signing the newsletters as Secretary in March 2010; by the time the club's AGM notice went out for October 2011, it was David Ferguson signing off as "Secretary and Director."
 The records don't pin down the exact handover date any more closely than that eighteen-month window — a gap the Membership Register is still trying to close as more documents come to light.
 What is clear is that Ferguson settled into the role quickly and stayed in it for the rest of this era, re-elected alongside Tony Mallis and Adrienne Isbister on the regular two-year Board rotation in both 2011 and 2013.

-2012 was the year Kalymaro marked its 50th birthday.
+2012 was the year Kalymaro marked its 50th birthday — at least, that's how the club celebrated it at the time.
 The March 2012 newsletter called on members to "put in plenty of kilometres on snow to mark 50 years of fun filled family skiing at Kalymaro," and rates were held flat for the season in the anniversary's honour.
 A gathering was held on 2 June 2012, with a lucky door prize of a week's accommodation on offer; a wrap-up the following year recalled around 30 members and friends at a celebration lunch, older members swapping stories over old photographs, Paul Shea cutting a cake organised by Mary Mallis, and Doug Murray and Mina Ferguson taking home the lucky door prizes.

 One of the more consequential changes of this era had nothing to do with skiing at all.
 From 1 April 2012, the club's day-to-day administration and accounting passed to Strata Plus Pty Ltd — a company owned by David Ferguson and his wife Olivera, provided to the club at no cost.
 The Board's own papers from a fortnight or so earlier show the mechanics of the handover: Peter Shea moved that the club's cash reserves — a cheque account holding $15,901 and an ING "building fund" of $31,353 — be transferred across, that the old accounts be closed, and that Strata Plus take over the club's bank guarantee arrangements with National Parks and Wildlife in place of an existing Westpac term deposit.